tanaqah/AI-and-Machine-Learning-tutorial-series/README.md

 2. AI systems should be inline with acceptable behavior in the societies and the human rights.
 3. People should make the final decisions whilst AI systems play the assistant role.
 ## Fields of AI
+###Health
+1. AI can be used to diagnose diseases through analysing a set of symptoms that are given by the user and then use its knowledge base to determine what disease is causing those symptoms.